GitLeeRepo/LinuxSysProgNotes/LinuxSysProgNotes.md

 * **Current Directory**
 * **Root Directory**

+## Virtual Memory and Processes

+The kernel maintains a **page table** for every processes, which describes the virtual memory of each process, as to whether a page is currently in physical memory or has been swapped to disk.
+Pages on x86-32bit are 4096 bytes in size.
+On IA-64 they are variable in length, with 16,384 bytes being typical.

 ## Creation of New Processes

-New processes are creating by making a copy of the parent process (its address space, file descriptors, environemnt, etc), using **fork()**.
+New processes are creating by making a copy of the parent process (file descriptors, environemnt, etc), using **fork()**.
 Note that actual data itself is not copied, but a table of references to the parent data, therefore it is a fairly efficient call.

 # Sockets